Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Type of flexible work | What that looks like in practice |

-Switching to fully remote or compressed workweeks may not be possible for your company.
+Switching to a fully remote setup or compressed hours may not be possible for your company.
 However, you could still consider a blend of arrangements (e.g., remote work two days a week and flextime for the other three) to meet your team’s needs and support overall productivity.

-Note: Learn about the different types of flexible work schedules in more detail in our dedicated guide.
+Note: Learn more about the different types of flexible work schedules in our dedicated guide.

 7 top tips for offering flexible working as a business owner